Hope McGovern

 I am looking for a full-time industry position in London after I finish my PhD in the Spring of 2025!
 You can see my full CV here.

-During my PhD, I’ve been an intern at Grammarly, working with Dimi Alikaniotis and Yoshi Suhara on LLM-generated text detection with stylometrics, and a Research Scholar at the Summer Camp for Applied Language Exploration (SCALE) at the Johns Hopkins Human Language Technology Center of Excellence.
+During my PhD, I’ve been an intern at Grammarly, working with Dimi Alikaniotis and Yoshi Suhara on LLM-generated text detection with stylometrics [paper link], and a Research Scholar at the Summer Camp for Applied Language Exploration (SCALE) at the Johns Hopkins Human Language Technology Center of Excellence.

 Beyond Academics